subsevenx/jekyll-subseven.io/DOCUMENTATION.md

 ### Additional Parameters

-For brevity, here is a complete table that the filter accepts (when use for images)
+For brevity, here is a complete table that the filter accepts (when used for images).

 | Parameter |              Accepted Values             |                                                                             Description                                                                             |
 |-----------|:----------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------:|